end2endzone/end2endzone-hugo/content/blog/2015-03-29-exttools-a-windows-shell-extension-to-help-you-with-common-windows-file-explorer-tasks.md

 extFileRenamer screenshot (pattern #1)

 extFileRenamer is a powerful file renaming manager.
-This application can rename a bunch of files according to a pattern (with increasing numbers) or rename files using a &quot;search & replace&quot; technique to remove the same word(s) from multiple files.
+This application can rename a bunch of files according to a pattern (with increasing numbers) or rename files using a "search & replace" technique to remove the same word(s) from multiple files.

 extFileRenamer has the following features:

-  * Allows you to rename files using a pattern or with a &quot;search & replace&quot; through the file names.
+  * Allows you to rename files using a pattern or with a "search & replace" through the file names.
   * Manually select target files to rename.
   * Live preview of renamed files.
   * Automatic detection of renaming conflict (before renaming files!)